infused/ansel/README.md

 [ANSI/NISO
 Z39.47](http://www.niso.org/kst/reports/standards?step=2&gid%3Austring%3Aiso-8859-1=&project_key%3Austring%3Aiso-8859-1=0b5d2bd7b690b60fcc75cde9256ed9f9e526e531),
 also known as ANSEL, is a character set encoding used primarily for bibliographic and genealogical data.
-It is one of the official character encodings supported by the [Gedcom 5.5](http://homepages.rootsweb.ancestry.com/~pmcbride/gedcom/55gctoc.htm) standard.
+It is used in library systems worldwide and is one of the official character encodings supported by the [Gedcom 5.5](http://homepages.rootsweb.ancestry.com/~pmcbride/gedcom/55gctoc.htm) standard.